redwoodsam/playground/README.md

 # playground
-Personal repository where I publish all of my experiments with general development.
+Personal repository where I publish all of my 4fun experiments with development in general.